oceanprotocol/docs/developers/ocean-cli/consume.md

+---
-# Consume a Dataset 📥
+title: Consume a Dataset 📥
+---

 The process of consuming an asset is straightforward.
 To achieve this, you only need to execute a single command: